MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-veto_binding_ecp_context.md

 ## -description

-The **VETO_BINDING_ECP_CONTEXT** structure is the ECP context structure associated with [**GUID_ECP_TYPE_VETO_BINDING**](/windows-hardware/drivers/ifs/system-defined-ecps) for vetoing a binding.
+The **VETO_BINDING_ECP_CONTEXT** structure is the ECP context structure associated with [**GUID_ECP_TYPE_VETO_BINDING**](/windows-hardware/drivers/ifs/system-defined-ecps) for vetoing a bind link.

 ## -struct-fields

 ### -field ShouldVetoBinding

-When set true, the binding is vetoed.
-When set false, the binding is not vetoed.
+When set true, the bind link is vetoed.
+When set false, the bind link isn't vetoed.

 ## -remarks

-A filter sitting below *BindFlt* can veto a binding on the system's boot partition only, not any other partition.
+A filter sitting below *BindFlt* can veto a binding on the system's boot partition only, not on any other partition.

-For more information, see [Vetoing a binding](/windows-hardware/drivers/ifs/vetoing-a-binding).
+For more information, see [Vetoing a bind link](/windows-hardware/drivers/ifs/vetoing-a-bind-link).